brianalwillis/threat-hunting-scenario-tor/README.md

 ## 🛠️ TECH & TOOLS UTILIZED

-- **Virtual Machines:**
+- **Microsoft Azure:**
-  Windows 10 VMs hosted on Microsoft Azure
+  Windows 10 virtual machines were hosted on Azure for the simulation environment.

-- **Endpoint Detection & Response (EDR):**
+- **Microsoft Defender for Endpoint:**
-  Microsoft Defender for Endpoint
+  Used as the primary Endpoint Detection & Response (EDR) solution to monitor and protect system activity.

-- **Query Language:**
+- **Kusto Query Language (KQL):**
-  Kusto Query Language (KQL) – Used for querying telemetry data in Defender and Azure environments
+  Used to query telemetry data from Microsoft Defender and Azure services.

-- **Privacy Browser:**
+- **Tor Browser:**
-  Tor Browser – Used for anonymized browsing and testing network detection rules
+  Utilized for anonymized browsing and to test detection rules related to privacy-focused network traffic.

 ---